 You can’t pick the weather, so on our particular day just after the New Year, it proved to be a snowy one.

 We had a good start that morning though.
-We had stayed the previous night at Palace Brukenthal, and felt revived and refreshed, and ready to go.
+We had stayed the previous night at Palace Brukenthal and felt revived and refreshed, and ready to go.
 Their staff even helped me push the car when we became stuck, and the wheels spun in the soft snow of their car park.
-My new snow tyres just wouldn’t grip, and being Australian, my snow driving days are few.
+My new snow tires just wouldn’t grip, and being Australian, my snow driving days are few.

 Our contact Alex had even printed out a map for me (when the GPS wouldn’t pick up the little town of Balea Lac) where we had to head to ride the Cable Car / Gondola up.

 As far as I know, the classic 1970’s retro Coca-cola Cable Car / Gondola is independently owned, and doesn’t belong to the Balea Lac Chalet, or the Hotel of Ice – they are three individual companies.
-The Gondola staff speak Romanian; they don’t speak english, so I was pleased when a helpful tour guide was waiting with her group of travellers, and was able to assist me, as there was two waiting lines – one for visitors, and one for guests, but we never saw either queues, and had waited by the fire.
+The Gondola staff speak Romanian; they don’t speak English, so I was pleased when a helpful tour guide was waiting with her group of travellers and was able to assist me, as there were two waiting lines – one for visitors, and one for guests, but we never saw any of the queues, and had waited by the fire.

 It is a lovely stone and wooden chalet, and it was decorated with animal skins, antlers, and of course, Christmas decorations.
 It was warm, and the Romanian music was playing in the background as we found where to place our backpack and jackets, and head to the main restaurant area for a delicious hot lunch.